 If you have any doubts ask our customer services team by calling 0303 040 4040 with the boat’s name and index number or ask via our web form.
 Explain that you’re thinking of renting the boat and ask them to confirm that it has the right kind of licence.

 Please don't rent a boat without the correct type of licence – it will not have been checked by us could potentially be unsafe.

 Having a boat as a home is a popular choice for some people and some boat owners are keen to find ways to help offset the costs of owning and maintaining a boat.

-If you rent out your boat you'll be a landlord and have a duty of care to your tenant.
+If you rent out your boat you'll have a duty of care to those onboard.
 You'll need to organise a non-private boat safety certificate, commercial insurance and proof that you’ve gone through the handover procedure correctly.

 More about renting can be found in our recent press release.